Tegiminis/evennia/docs/1.0/_sources/Setup/Online-Setup.md.txt

 ### Settings example

 You can connect Evennia to the Internet without any changes to your settings.
 The default settings are easy to use but are not necessarily the safest.
 You can customize your online presence in your [settings file](./Settings.md#settings-file).
-To have Evennia recognize changed port settings you have to do a full `evennia reboot` to also restart the Portal and not just the Server component.
+To have Evennia recognize changed port settings, you have to do a full `evennia reboot` to also restart the Portal and not just the Server component.

 Below is an example of a simple set of settings, mostly using the defaults.
 Evennia will require access to five computer ports, of which three (only) should be open to the outside world.
 Below we continue to assume that our server address is `203.0.113.0`.